Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 147.  ### Question147
 Which statement best describes a Product Owner's responsibility? (choose the best answer)

-- [ ] Keep stakeholders from distracting the Developers.
+- [ ] Keep Stakeholders from distracting the Developers.
 - [X] Optimizing the value of the work the Scrum Team does.
-- [ ] Managing the project and ensuring that the work meets the commitments to the stakeholders.
+- [ ] Managing the project and ensuring that the work meets the commitments to the Stakeholders.
 - [ ] Directing the Developers.

 _[⬆ Back to Top](#table-of-contents)_